 Price of Brut Champagne and Sparkling Wine

-Keep in mind that everything made outside of France, labeled as "Brut" is considered sparkling wine, not Champagne.
+Keep in mind that everything made outside of France is considered sparkling wine, not champagne.
 Most wine-producing countries make a sparkling wine, some with greater success than others.

-Spain: Spain Some of the best bets for budget-friendly brut sparkling wine comes from Spain in the form of Cava (typically $9-15 a bottle).
+Spain: Some of the best bets for budget-friendly brut sparkling wine comes from Spain in the form of cava (typically $10-20 a bottle).

-United States: In the U.S. sparkling wine producers like Mumm Napa, Chandon, Roederer Estate, and Gloria Ferrer all carry bottles starting at the $20 mark and move steadily up from there.
+United States: Sparkling wine producers like Mumm Napa, Chandon, Roederer Estate, and Gloria Ferrer all carry bottles of brut starting at the $20 mark and move steadily up from there.

-Elsewhere in France: Whenever sparkling wine is made in France outside of Champagne, it is called a "cremant."
-For instance, Cremant d'Alsace is simply a "cremant" or bubbly from the French region of Alsace.
-Prices run the gamut ranging from $18 for a basic bottle of brut to hundreds of dollars for the best bruts.
+Elsewhere in France: Whenever sparkling wine is made in France outside of Champagne it is called cremant.
+For instance, cremant d'Alsace is simply a bubbly from the French region of Alsace.
+Prices run the gamut from $18 for a basic bottle of brut to hundreds of dollars for the best brands.

 How Brut Champagne Is Made

-Technically Champagne is only Champagne when it's made in Champagne, France, using only Chardonnay, Pinot Noir, or Pinot Meunier grapes.
-It is a blend of grapes, vineyards, and often vintages (unless it's dated as "vintage" Champagne).
-An average of 45 different still wines come together to make a final bottling blend of Champagne with each Champagne house going for a unique, albeit consistent "house style" year in and year out.
-The grapes are harvested, fermented, and then aged a bit before bottling as per the normal winemaking process, but to get the bubbles Champagne must go through a second fermentation process to make the bubbles and capture them in the bottle.
+Technically, champagne is only champagne when it's made in Champagne, France, using only chardonnay, pinot noir, or pinot meunier grapes.
+It tends to be a blend of grapes from different vineyards and sometimes a blend of vintages.
+An average of 45 different still wines come together to make a final bottled blend of champagne.
+Each champagne house aims for a unique, albeit consistent "house style" year in and year out.
+The grapes are harvested, fermented, and then aged a bit before bottling much like non-sparkling wine.
+To get the bubbles, champagne must go through a second fermentation process in the bottle.

 Recommended Brut Champagne Producers to Try